swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 ![](/images/PokemonGlitches/math-experience-underflow.png)
 ![](/images/PokemonGlitches/python-experience-plot.png)

-In short, if your level 1 Pokemon gains less than 54 XP, its current level will be computed from its previous XP, getting level 100 in one battle !
+In short, if your level 1 Pokemon gains less than 54 XP, its current level will be computed from its previous XP.
+Do you recall how much it was ?
+Our pokemon had over 16 777 162 XP, getting level 100 in one battle !

 ![](/images/PokemonGlitches/gengar-level-100.gif)
 ![](/images/PokemonGlitches/gengar-lvl100.mp4)

+**Pro tip**: Don't fight with your level 1 Pokemon, it is mostly likely not strong enough (unless its a METAPOD, they don't do damage).

-## BONUS 1 - Mew
+## BONUS 1 - MEW

-These glitches can be used later in the game to get the event exclusive `Mew`.
+These glitches can be used later in the game to get the event exclusive `MEW`.
 It's basically using the Long Range Trainer glitch to escape the fight on the **Route 24**, then you engage in a battle with the Kid **Route 25** to have the Slowpoke stats in memory.

 ![](/images/PokemonGlitches/mew-glitch.png)